François Darlan: Chief of the Naval Staff

 In 1936, he went to London on an unsuccessful mission to persuade the Admiralty that greater Anglo-French naval co-operation was needed given the way that Germany and Italy had aligned as a result of the Spanish Civil War.
 On 5 August 1936, Darlan met with the First Sea Lord, Admiral Ernle Chatfield, where he expressed much concern about the prospect of Italy obtaining naval and air bases in the Balearic Islands and likewise Germany obtaining naval and air bases in the Canary Islands.
 Darlan argued for joint Anglo-French action to prevent the Axis powers from obtaining any bases on Spanish soil.

 During the Spanish Civil War, the Front populaire government of Léon Blum had pursued a pro-Republican neutrality while Italy had intervened on the side of the Spanish Nationalists, leading to acute Italo-French tensions.
 Blum stated that Darlan "thinks exactly as I do" about a potential Italian naval threat to France, and selected him as the next chief of staff of the Marine to replace the pro-Italian Admiral Georges Durand-Viel.
 In addition, Darlan was considered by Blum to be loyal to the republic and Darlan had spoken in favour of the Front populaire social reforms.
 Darlan had attracted attention within the Marine in the fall of 1936 with his advocacy of France's seizing the Balearic Islands to put a stop to the Italian naval and air bases under construction there as he argued that the prospect of Italian naval and air attacks from the Balearics on French shipping was an intolerable threat.
-Through Blum did not take up Darlan's suggestion, he did approve of him as an admiral with strong anti-Italian views, which he considered to be a refreshing contrast to Durand-Viel who advocated a Franco-Italian alliance.
+Though Blum did not take up Darlan's suggestion, he did approve of him as an admiral with strong anti-Italian views, which he considered to be a refreshing contrast to Durand-Viel who advocated a Franco-Italian alliance.
 Blum's decision in October 1936 to appoint Darlan as the next chief of the naval staff over a number of admirals who had more seniority and combat experience was controversial.

 He was appointed Chief of the Naval Staff from 1 January 1937, at the same time promoted to amiral.
-Darlan was close to Blum and the Defence Minister Édouard Daladier.
+Darlan was close to Blum and the defence minister Édouard Daladier.
 As head of the Navy he successfully used his political connections to lobby for a building programme to counter the rising threat from the Kriegsmarine and Regia Marina.
 The American historian Reynolds Salerno wrote: "While Durand-Viel was a soft-spoken, cautious administrator who sought out advice from his subordinates and deferred to his minister for major policy decisions, Darlan was an extremely self-confident, resolute admiral who monopolized every aspect of the Marine".
 Salerno described Darlan as a conservative French nationalist who was committed to preserving France as a great power via a programme of building more warships for the Marine.
-Darlan's political views were inclined towards the right, but he worked well with the centrist Daladier and the leftish Blum.
+Darlan's political views were inclined towards the right, but he worked well with the centrist Daladier and the leftist Blum.